Interplay of Kondo Physics with Incommensurate Charge Density Waves in CeTe$_3$

-We have performed ARPES studies on CeTe$_3$, LaTe$_3$ and GdTe$_3$ and characterized various aspects of their electronic structure related to the incommensurate CDW.
-In CeTe$_3$, we have detected hybridization of the highly itinerant states forming the Fermi surface in the CDW state with the localized Ce 4$f-$derived states.
+We have performed ARPES studies on \ce{CeTe3}, \ce{LaTe3} and \ce{GdTe3} and characterized various aspects of their electronic structure related to the incommensurate CDW.
+In \ce{CeTe3}, we have detected hybridization of the highly itinerant states forming the FS in the CDW state with the localized Ce 4$f-$derived states.
 The localized states form a dominant broad multiplet centered around 260 meV below the Fermi level with a possible weak feature very near the Fermi level.
 We have found the strong evidence of the $k-$dependent hybridization of the itinerant states with the deeper multiplet of Ce $4f$ localized states.
 Our results imply that the basic Kondo physics can certainly survive in materials with incommensurate CDW.
-However, the fact that CeTe$_3$ displays a weak Kondo behavior, rather than the heavy fermion one, might be a sign that the screening is indeed affected.
-Furthermore, the $k-$dependent hybridization of itinerant and localized states detected here may be responsible for apparent discrepancies observed in some heavy fermion materials, where different probes see different effective masses of carriers.
+However, the fact that \ce{CeTe3} displays a weak Kondo behavior, rather than the HF one, might be a sign that the screening is indeed affected.
+Equally important is our finding that the hybridization of itinerant and localized states is $k-$dependent.
+The same phenomenon may be responsible for apparent discrepancies observed in some actual HF materials, where different probes see different effective masses of carriers.